web3/web3.js/docs/web3-eth-subscribe.rst

 web3.eth.subscribe
 =========

-The ``web3.eth.subscribe`` function lets you subscribe to specifc events in the blockchain.
+The ``web3.eth.subscribe`` function lets you subscribe to specific events in the blockchain.